Ranky Tanky Builds On The Music And Culture Of Slave Descendants

 (SOUNDBITE OF RANKY TANKY SONG, "SINK EM LOW")

 GROSS: This is FRESH AIR.
 My guests are trumpeter Charlton Singleton, guitarist Clay Ross and singer Quiana Parler, three members of the band Ranky Tanky, which plays contemporary versions of music from the Gullah culture of the South Carolina coast and Sea Islands.
 Their debut album is called "Ranky Tanky."
 When we left off, we were talking about Gullah rhythms.

 Clay, did you have to adapt to that rhythm playing guitar with Ranky Tanky?

 And I think specifically with the guitar, a lot of the rhythmic patterns that I use come from forro music and northeastern Brazilian music.
-And when you look at, like, the history of those musical cultures and the story of the transatlantic slave trade and African diasporas in the Americas, I mean, it makes sense because it's really from the same source.
+And when you look at it like the history of those musical cultures, and the story of the transatlantic slave trade and African diasporas in the Americas, I mean, it makes sense because it's really from the same source.

 GROSS: ...Brazilian rhythms that you play and compare that to what you're doing with Ranky Tanky.

 ROSS: Yeah.
 Let me give you an example.
 So there's, like, a forro rhythm, like, a - (playing guitar, singing in Portuguese).

 And this rhythm is the same rhythm that I use a lot in Ranky Tanky.
 So I got - (singing) Old lady come from Booster.
 Had two hens and a rooster.
 Rooster died, old lady cried.
 Now she don't eat eggs like she used to.